 Unprocessed datasets downloaded from ConnectomeDB are organized into subject-specific and modality-specific archives.
 When unpacked, they are moved into a <subject_id>/unprocessed/3T/ subdirectory (by creating it if not present, or placing into existing directories if present).
-A full list of file names in each directory and subdirectory is provided in Appendix 3: File Names and Directory Structure for Unprocessed and Preprocessed Q1+Q2 Data, Section A.
+If you have ordered Connectome in a Box, the directory structure is the same as the unpacked downloaded data.
+A full list of file names in each directory and subdirectory is provided in <a href="Appendix 3: File Names and Directory Structure for Unprocessed, Preprocessed, ICA-FIX denoised rfMRI, and Individual (within-subject) tfMRI analysis Data, Section A.